Chart Color Schemes

 Heyfield features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 65.0% of all households, including 24.3% couples with children, 28.2% couples without children, and 9.9% single parent families.
-Non-family households account for the remaining 35.0%, with lone person households at 33.4% and group households comprising 2.4%.
-The median household size is 2.3 people, which aligns with the average in Rest of Vic.
+Non-family households comprise the remaining 35.0%, with lone person households at 33.4% and group households making up 2.4% of the total.
+The median household size is 2.3 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households